-The latest Nagios XI – Amazon EC2 cloud images have been pushed out to the following additional location:
+The latest Nagios XI, Network Analyzer, and Log Server – Amazon EC2 cloud images have been pushed out to the following additional location:

-The Nagios XI cloud images are an excellent opportunity to try Nagios XI without having the upfront expense of dedicated hardware and can be upgraded with virtually zero downtime.
+The Nagios cloud images are an excellent opportunity to leverage the capabilities of Nagios XI, Network Analyzer, and Log Server in your environment without having the upfront expense of dedicated hardware and maintaining the ability to upgrade your system with virtually zero downtime.

-Continue reading ‘Nagios Cloud Monitoring Now Available in Sydney Australia’
+Continue reading ‘Nagios Cloud Solutions Now Available in Frankfurt Amazon EC2 Region’